Krystneto/mga-exercise/README.md

 # MGA Entertainment Exercise

-### This is an exercise to build a form widget to validate users contact information.
+### This is an exercise to build a form widget to validate user's contact information.

 ## Technologies
 - HTML5